Learn How to Relax Without Alcohol:...

 16. Aromatherapy and Scented Relaxation

-Relaxing without alcohol can also involve your whole body.
-Using scent can help you create a soothing environment.
+Engaging your sense of smell can help you create a soothing environment.
 You could take a bath with essential oils, light a scented candle, or put a diffuser on your desk at work.
-Some scents may affect mood.
-For example, research suggests that lavender may reduce anxiety.21

 When you start treatment, looking on the bright side may take practice.
 As you heal, your confidence may grow.
 Therapy can also help you notice and shift negative thought patterns.
-Over time, this can make it easier to stay focused on recovery.
+Over time, this can make it easier to stay focused on recovery22.

 18. Quiet Reflection